wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/using-r-code-in-transact-sql-sql-server-r-services.md

 ## Troubleshooting

-+ If you get any errors from this query, it is possible that you did not complete installation of R Services.
-After installing the feature using the SQL Server setup wizard, you must take some additional steps after setup to enable use of external code libraries.
++ If you get any errors from this query, installation of R Services might be incomplete.
+After adding the feature using the SQL Server setup wizard, you must take some additional steps to enable use of external code libraries.
 See [Set up SQL Server R Services](../../../advanced-analytics/r-services/set-up-sql-server-r-services-in-database.md).

 + Make sure that the Launchpad service is running.
-Depending on your environment, you might also need to enable the R worker accounts, install additional network libraries, or enable remote code execution.
-You might need to restart the instance after everything is configured.
+Depending on your environment, you might need to enable the R worker accounts to connect to SQL Server, install additional network libraries, enable remote code execution, or restart the instance after everything is configured.
 See
 [R Services Installation and Upgrade FAQ](../../../advanced-analytics/r-services/upgrade-and-installation-faq-sql-server-r-services.md)

-+ If you cannot find SQL Server Management Studio in the **Start** menu, you might need to install it: [Download SQL Server Management Studio](https://msdn.microsoft.com/library/mt238290.aspx).

 + To get Visual Studio Code, see [Download and install Visual Studio Code](https://code.visualstudio.com/Download).